Front Porch Update Adds Curb Appeal

 Once that was done, this quick makeover was easy.

 I painted the light fixtures high gloss black to match the columns (which were painted last summer) This cost about $4.00 for the can of spray paint I had to purchase.

 Here they are beautiful and clean!

 I found two small planters on sale point 2 for Procrastinators!
 I added two “Little Bonnie” dwarf shrubs so we have a couple of small plants to flank the doorway year round.
-A new door mat from Target that resembles some door mats I have seen online for 3 times the price I paid.

 We had adobe colored ceramic planters for years, so I gave them a fresh coat of black paint and added these beautiful ferns I purchased from a friend’s fundraiser.
 I wanted these in the forefront of the porch, they are so stately!